cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% else %}
 No,

 this repository has a README, but it does not reference Zenodo.
+The GitHub-Zenodo integration can be set up by following [this tutorial](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).

-If your Zenodo record iz `XYZ`, then you can use the following in your README:
+If your Zenodo record is `XYZ`, then you can use the following in your README:

 {% if readme_type == "markdown" %}